gabrield03/cs163/docs/project-doc.md

 - Energy Data:
 	- PG&E Electricity Usage:
-		- This dataset, publicly available from PG&E, includes monthly electricity consumption by ZIP code for northern and central California.
+		- This publicly accessible dataset from PG&E, includes monthly electricity consumption by ZIP code for northern and central California.
 It provides details on customer types (residential, commercial, etc.), total kilowatt-hours (kWh) consumed, and the number of customers per ZIP code.
 This dataset is useful for analyzing trends in energy usage over time at a local level.

 	- EIA Daily Energy Data:
 		- The U.S. Energy Information Administration (EIA) provides daily electricity consumption data for the PG&E service area, measured in megawatt-hours (mWh).
 This dataset offers a more granular view of energy consumption patterns over time, particularly useful for capturing short-term fluctuations.